-The "Sell for You" Test - This is the ultimate test and I believe to be the most important.
+The "Sell for You" Test - This is the ultimate test and I believe it to be the most important.
 As you know, one of the 3 criteria for a Champion is that they are selling for you when you are not there.
-In order for them to do this effectively, I like to train them like a sales professional is trained on managing a deal.
+In order for them to do this effectively, I like to train them like a sales professional is trained in managing a deal.
 Just like you were taught, your Champion should be able to tackle the following:

-Pain validation - They need to be able articulate their business pain and tie metrics to this problem.
+Pain validation - They need to be able to articulate their business pain and tie metrics to this problem.